deadlyprince/ht-angular/README.md

 # ht-angular

 This is a client side Angular library to visualize and fetch HyperTrack entities.
 This library can be used to replicated any view available on HyperTrack dashboard, or create a new view.
-Example implimentation using this library is [here](https://github.com/hypertrack/angular-dashboard-demo)
+Example implimentation using this library is [here](https://github.com/hypertrack/angular-dashboard-demo);

+A working app is available [here](https://dashboard-library-demo.s3-website-us-west-2.amazonaws.com)

 ## Steps to build your dashboard